-Name Principal Occupation or Employment and Other Business Affiliations Age Director Since Jessie J. Knight, Jr. Mr. Knight has been a director since 2002 and serves on the Compensation Committee and the Governance and Nominating Committee.
+Name Principal Occupation or Employment and Other Business Affiliations Age Director Since Jessie J. Knight, Jr. J. Kenneth Thompson Mr. Knight has been a director since 2002 and serves on the Compensation Committee and the Governance and Nominating Committee.
 He is the President and Chief Executive Officer of the San Diego Regional Chamber of Commerce, an organization whose primary focus is economic development.
 Before assuming his current position in 1999, Mr. Knight served from 1993 through 1998 as a commissioner of the California Public Utilities Commission, which is responsible for the regulatory oversight of all energy, telecommunications, shipping, railroad and investor-owned utilities in the state.
 Mr. Knight is also on the board of directors of Alaska Airlines, Avista Corporation and Environmental Power Corporation and is a standing member of the Council on Foreign Relations.
-54 2002 J. Kenneth Thompson Mr. Thompson has been a director since October 1999 and serves on the Company's Governance and Nominating Committee and its Safety Committee.
+Mr. Thompson has been a director since October 1999 and serves on the Company's Governance and Nominating Committee and its Safety Committee.
 He served as executive vice president of ARCO's Asia Pacific oil and gas operating companies in Alaska, California, Indonesia, China and Singapore from 1998 to 2000.
 Prior to that, he was President of ARCO Alaska, Inc., the parent company's oil and gas producing division based in Anchorage.
 Mr. Thompson is President and CEO of Pacific Star Energy LLC, a natural gas pipeline company in Alaska.
 He is also managing partner of Alaska Venture Capital Group and Chairman of AVCG's oil and gas exploration subsidiary, Brooks Range Petroleum Corporation, which are private companies.
 He is on the board of directors of Coeur d'Alene Mines Corporation, Horizon Air, and a number of community service organizations.
-53 1999 Holizon Ali, and a humber of community service organizations.
-55 1000 Name CONTINUING DIRECTORS WHOSE TERMS EXPIRE IN 2007 Principal Occupation or Employment and Other Business Affiliations Age Director Name William S. Ayer Dennis F. Madsen CONTINUING DIRECTORS WHOSE TERMS EXPIRE IN 2007 Director
+2002 53 1999 Horizon Air, and a number of community service organizations.
+53 1999 Name 53 Age 1999 Director Since Name William S. Ayer Dennis F. Madsen Horizon Air, and a number of community service organizations.
+CONTINUING DIRECTORS WHOSE TERMS EXPIRE IN 2007 Director

 Name Principal Occupation or Employment and Other Business Affiliations Age Director Since R. Marc Langland Mr. Langland has been a director since 1991.
 He is a member of the Company's Governance and Nominating Committee and Chairman of the Compensation Committee.
 He has been President of Northrim Bank, Anchorage, Alaska, since November 1990 and Chairman since January 1998.
 Mr. Langland has also been Chairman, President and CEO of its parent company, Northrim BanCorp, Inc., since December 2001.
 He was Chairman and Chief Executive Officer of Key Bank of Alaska from 1987 to 1988 and President from 1985 to 1987.
 He served on the Board of Trustees of the Alaska Permanent Fund Corporation from February 1987 to January 1991 and was Chairman from June 1990 to January 1991.
-He is also a director of Horizon Air, Northrim BanCorp, Inc., Saltchuk Resources and Usibelli John V. Rindlaub Coal Mine, and is a member of the Anchorage Chamber of Commerce.
+He is also a John V. Rindlaub director of Horizon Air, Northrim BanCorp, Inc., Saltchuk Resources and Usibelli Coal Mine, and is a member of the Anchorage Chamber of Commerce.
 Mr. Rindlaub has been a director since 1996 and serves on the Company's Audit and Compensation Committees.
 He is CEO, Pacific Northwest Region, Wells Fargo Bank.
 Prior to joining Wells Fargo, he held a number of positions with Bank of America between 1989 and 2001, including President, Bank of America, Northwest and Chairman of Seafirst Bank.
 Prior to his position at Seafirst, Mr. Rindlaub was Group Executive Vice President/Asia Division for Bank America and a managing director for Bankers Trust Company New York, Investment Banking Group.
-He is also a director of Horizon Air, Saltchuk Resources, Inc., Washington Roundtable and the Greater Seattle Chamber of Commerce.
-63 60 1991 1996
+He is also a director of Horizon Air.
+Saltchuk Resources, Inc., Washington Roundtable and 63 1991 the Greater Seattle Chamber of Commerce.
+60 1996